nmathew98/realworld/README.md

 Implementations of [realworld](https://github.com/gothinkster/realworld) built to the following [specs](https://github.com/gothinkster/realworld-api-action/blob/main/postman-collection.json).

-This frontend is a web frontend built with Astro and Solid using Tailwind CSS for styles
+This frontend is a web frontend built with Astro

 ## Branches

 - **frontend-web**: built with Astro/Solid
 - **frontend-rn**: built with React Native
 - **backend-scala**: built with Sprint Boot and Scala